sdss/apogee_drp/docs/rv.rst

      - FWHM of the cross-correlation peak of the spectrum and best-fit Cannon model (km/s)

    * - RV_AUTOFWHM
-     - FWHM of the cross-correlation peak of the spectrum with itself (km/s)
+     - FWHM of the cross-correlation peak of best-fit Cannon model with itself (km/s)

    * - N_COMPONENTS
      - Number of components from the Gaussian decomposition